 2. Google Trends

 Google trends is a great tool for looking at search interest over time.
-What’s really useful for creating your copy is the ‘related topics’ and ‘related queries’.
-Looking at related topics and queries that are rising might just help you get ahead of the curve.
+What’s really useful for creating your copy are the ‘related topics’ and ‘related queries’.
+Looking at related topics and queries that are rising might just help you get ahead of the curve in the search engine results.
 Switch to ‘top’ to help build out your related terms and entities, increasing your salience for NLP.

 Once you have the first draft, you’ll need to review it.
 Here are some useful and free tools to help make sure your writing is on point.